FrancisCrickInstitute/dm3d-pages/tutorial.md

 circles.
 Dragging the yellow circle will move the sphere and dragging the blue circle will change its radius.

+Additional spheres can be added to create a more complex shape.
+The spheres should overlap with each other to subsequently create a single mesh.
 The figure shows the collection of spheres in the 3 views.

 ![collection of spheres](tutorial-images/many-spheres.png)